-PAS 551, 609, 613: Masters Capstone Project I, II, III.
-(9 credit hours in total)
+PAS 613 Master Capstone Project III.
+(1 credit hour)

-This entails three courses spread across multiple quarters.
-Each course focuses on a particular area of the Masters Capstone Project, to allow the PA student to complete their required project under the guidance of a faculty advisor.
+This is the last of three Masters Capstone Project courses spread across multiple quarters.
+This course typically occurs in the Spring quarter prior to graduation.
+Each of the 3 courses focus on a particular aspect of the Masters Capstone Project, to allow the PA student to complete their required project under the guidance of a faculty advisor.
 In teams of three or four, students will identify a population healthcare need and develop and implement a project to mitigate the identified need.
 Students will use evidence-based principles to research the medical issue related to their community project.
 The student teams will prepare and present a professional poster on their topic prior to graduation.